aeryskyB/Flower-image-classifier/README.md

 This time -
 * It wasn't easy
-* I learned a lot while learning
+* I learned a lot
 * It was worth all the pain

 Thanks everyone who helped me learn!